Renzo-MGRR/Minecraft-Mod-Manager/README.md

 - And more...

 # Where are my saves/screenshots/resourcepacks/mods/shaders???
 - They're still on "%appdata%\\.minecraft".
 What happens is that this program creates a separate folder for each profile, and the game then only reads from that folder.
-You can copy manually from that folder, I will later add an option to copy them from the program.
+You can copy manually from that folder to %appdata%\\.minecraft\\profiles, I will later add an option to copy them from the program.

+## Additional notes:
+- I know better alternatives exists like MultiMC, but I just like having my mod manager being separated from the official Minecraft Launcher.
+- You can also send me suggestions.

 # HELP!
 I'm really looking for help to keep developing this.
 If you wanna help on this project, contact me at Discord: ryxden

+# How to install
+Simply download the latest zip from Releases page and extract it.
+There you will find the mod manager.
+# How to Build
+Download DirectX SDK, Visual Studio (I use 2022 Enterprise personally), and in there, install C++ enviroment with vcpkg.
+Set project to Release x86, then you can compile from Visual Studio.